Nowcasting vs Forecasting

 Developers please stop chasing masterpieces!

 As developers, we should stop chasing masterpieces!!
-One of the common mistakes many developers make is trying to turn every project into a piece of art.
+One common mistake many developers make is trying to turn every project into a piece of art.
 Software is not supposed to be a masterpiece of architecture.
 It does not need to be perfectly implemented.
-A product should grow in parallel with the actual needs of […]
+A product should grow in parallel with the business’s actual needs, not ahead […]

 Read more.